 In reality, there are a limited number of passes available, but only for Annual Passholders.
 Instead on the right side, you can see all 4 parks have availability still for resort guests.

-The likely scenario is to then combine inventory and make passes available to anyone.
-This would be helpful for Annual Passholders since they are the group selling out reservations the quickest.
-We’ll have to wait and see if this is what happens down the road with unused passes.
+Disney essentially combines inventory and make passes available to anyone.
+This has been done multiple times so far for Annual Passholders since they are the group selling out reservations the quickest.
+We’ll have see how Disney continues to adjust in the future when more Resort guests start showing up.

 Make sure to read the Disney Park Pass System page on the Disney World website.
 Here you will find all the updates, availability, and any important information.